 The Importance of Telling Fairy Tales: Why do such strange (but charming!) stories continue to entertain, inspire, and teach us after all this time?

-• The importance of storytelling.
-During the early developmental stages, fairy tales teach children how to grasp the meaning and power behind storytelling.
-Learning about the history behind how a fairy tale came to be illustrates how stories are told, passed down, recorded, and told again.
-Hearing a favorite fairy tale over and over again will give your child their own storytelling skills—like telling a story in correct chronological order and paying attention to detail.
+The power of storytelling.
+During the early developmental stages, hearing fairy tales helps boost children's listening and comprehension.
+Discover the history behind each fairy tale together to illustrate how stories are told, passed down, recorded, and told again.
+Plus, hearing a favorite fairy tale over and over again will teach your child how to tell a story in correct chronological order and pay attention to detail.

-READING TIP: If your children are at the baby or toddler age, be sure to choose fairy tale collections with lots of great artwork and illustrations.
+READING TIP: If your children are babies or toddlers, be sure to choose fairy tale collections with lots of great artwork and illustrations.

-Get Crafty!
-Authors like Brothers Grimm, Perrault (Cinderella), and Hans Christian Andersen (The Ugly Duckling) are among the most famous fairy tale writers, but you can be one too!
-Celebrate Tell a Fairy Tale Day by creating your very own fairy tale.
-Choose your favorite fairy tale to read aloud at home (or tell from memory).
-When you're done reading or telling, sketch out all your favorite elements of the fairy tale.
-It can be general plotline, specific character attributes, magical elements, specific settings, etc. Then, use these elements to write your own fairy tale!
+Get crafty!
+Authors like Brothers Grimm, Perrault (Cinderella), and Hans Christian Andersen (The Ugly Duckling) are among the most famous fairy tale writers, but your child can be one too!
+Celebrate Tell a Fairy Tale Day (February 26) by encouraging your little one to create their very own fairy tale.
+First, have them read or recite a story.
+When they've finished, ask them to talk about their favorite parts of the tale.
+Then, use these elements to help them invent their own.
 If your child's old enough to write, each of you can write your own and share your different renditions.
 If your child is not writing yet, record your child's ideas and come up with a story together.

 What are your favorite fairy tales?
 Share the fairy tales you and your children love the most with us!